VMWare Backup – Best Practices & Backup Strategies

 Securing Proxmox VE Backups with Wasabi Cloud Storage

 The process of backing up Proxmox VE to Wasabi Cloud Storage is straightforward, beginning with setting up a Wasabi storage bucket and configuring DPX vPlus to use Wasabi as a backup destination.
-This approach not only ensures cost-effective cloud storage but also leverages DPX vPlus’s reliable backup capabilities, providing a robust data protection strategy for your virtual infrastructure.
+This approach not only ensures secure and high-performance cloud storage but also leverages DPX vPlus’s reliable backup capabilities, providing a robust data protection strategy for your virtual infrastructure.

 Conclusion